About Scarf

 Quick Scarf Facts

-- 289 Scarf Dinners and events in 45 partner restaurants
+- 299 Scarf Dinners and events in 46 partner venues

 - 72% graduates in employment*

 *within six months of completing the program.
-Scarf graduates move on to great jobs at Melbourne businesses including Stomping Ground Brewery & Beer Hall, Pullman Hotel, Capitano, Pastuso, Mjølner, Mount Zero Olives, Garden State Hotel, IDES, Bodriggy Brewing Co, Free to Feed, Siglo, Vertue Coffee, Attica, Sofitel on Collins, Moor’s Head and Bibendum Wine Co.
+Scarf graduates move on to great jobs at Melbourne businesses including Stomping Ground Brewery & Beer Hall, Pullman Melbourne Albert Park, Capitano, Mjølner, The Big Group, Sporting Club Hotel, Enter Via Laundry, Mount Zero Olives, Garden State Hotel, Bodriggy Brewing Co, Siglo, Attica, Sofitel on Collins, Moor’s Head and Bibendum Wine Co.

 Why does Scarf exist?